0xNeit/suilend/math.md

 # Liquidations

-Recall that an obligation O is eligible for liquidation if:
+The goal of liquidations is to force repay an unhealthy obligation's debt _before_ it goes underwater.
+Recall that an obligation O is unhealthy and eligible for liquidation if:

 $$ \sum_{r}^{M}{B(O, r)} >= \sum_{r}^{M}{LTV_{close}(r) * D(O, r)}$$